 This post is designed in a simple and step-by-step manner so that you can have a fail-proof blueprint on how to rank Youtube video fast to get targeted traffic to our sales funnels or offers.

-As a BONUS, I’ll also show you how to rank your Youtube videos on Google.
+As a BONUS, I’ll also show you how to rank youtube videos on the first page of google as well!

 The Youtube SEO methods that I’ll share with you below are what I live by when I want to rank my videos to get traffic, generate leads and then converting those leads into sales.